-"Retro-reflective tapes shall comply and be fitted in accordance with the inflatable liferaft requirements of Marine Orders Part 25 for class A vessels over 500 gross tonnage."
+Retro-reflective material shall comply and be fitted in accordance with the inflatable liferaft requirements of Marine Order 25 (Equipment - life-saving) 2009 for class A vessels over 500 gross tonnage.

-D7.2 Product information
+D5.2 Product information

-In addition to Clause 1.45 of the ISAF specifications for yachtsman's inflatable liferafts, the liferaft and it's container or valise, and also an accompanying certificate, which shall be kept on board the parent vessel, shall include the words: 'Coastal Liferaft'.
+In addition to the requirements of ISO 9650-1, the liferaft and its container or valise, and also an accompanying certificate, which shall be kept on board the parent vessel, shall include the words: 'Coastal Liferaft'.

-D8 SERVICING
+D6 SERVICING